sparebytes/tokens-exercise/README.md

       response

 - A Bearer token is required to restrict which services have access.

   - Provides protection if services which do not need access to this api are compromised.
   - Provides protection if the database is compromised
   - Each service which requires access should use a unique bearer token to for rate tracking and to allow the services to be quickly removed from the allow-list in the case it is compromised

+- We must be very careful about any that is logged and how errors are reported

+- We must be very careful about any misconfigurations

+- Encryption keys should be rotated regularly to prevent key exhuastion